DrakeRyzer/SW5e-Episode-2/Species/Droid Species/index.md

 A Droid's size might influence its Ability Score modifiers or additional traits based on its class.

-## Droid Customization
+# Droid Customization
-Some player's might want further customization for thier chosen class.
+Some player's might want further customization for thier chosen droid class.
 Discuss with your GM, about replacing your Background feat the ***Customized Droid*** feat.

 ### Customized Droid
 You’ve been customized beyond other droids of the same model, granting the following benefits: